 The AC Challenge urges governments, companies, and other stakeholders to make, sell or install super-efficient air conditioner or cooling solutions that are smart, climate-friendly and affordable.
 It is a call to action to recognize that access to cooling improves health, productivity, economic growth, and education.

 Under the HFC Initiative, coalition partners support the development of HFC inventories and studies, information exchange on policy and technical issues and demonstration projects to validate and promote climate-friendly alternatives.
 We also support technologies and various capacity-building activities to disseminate information on emerging technologies and practices to transition away from high-global-warming potential HFCs and minimize HFC leakages.

 An ad hoc private-sector coalition focused on spearheading U.S. policy and legislative engagement efforts around the building nexus between digitalization and corporate sustainability.

-The Climate Group’s initiative to bring together companies to commit to doubling their energy productivity more than 70 member companies to date.
+The Climate Group’s initiative to bring together companies to commit to doubling their energy productivity.
+There are more than 123 member companies to date.

 EP 100 Cooling Challenge

 EP100 members commit to identifying ways of cooling their operations as efficiently as possible — optimizing the contribution of efficient, clean cooling in meeting their energy productivity goals.

 Many of the standards set forth in our Human Rights Policy align with basic working conditions and human rights concepts advanced by international organizations such as the International Labor Organization and the United Nations.